juanpc2018/Clean-install-Any-OS-in-New-Computer-with-Insyde-Bios/README.md

 Secret / Hidden Cltr+S SATA Menu

-New computers with intel Optane + Insyde Bios, cannot clean install any other OS, other than W10,
+New computers with intel Optane + Insyde Bios, cannot clean install other OS, Only W10.

 The Reasons:

-A) intel Optane does Not have F6 drivers for other OS, Optane is like a CPU HW Raid, without Drivers other OS cannot detect the Optane RAID M.2 drive.
+A) intel Optane does Not have F6 drivers for other OS, Optane is a CPU HW Raid, without Drivers, other OS cannot detect the Optane RAID M.2 drive.
-Normal Optane appears as separated NVMe M.2 drive, and CPU join both drives, bu this is Not a Normal Optane, Bios disables completely the Optane memory, also in Normal Optane, when you dissable the Optane, MAin drive Boots ok.
+Normal Optane appears as separated NVMe M.2 drive, and CPU join both drives, but this is Not a Normal Optane, Bios disables completely the Optane memory, also in Normal Optane, when you dissable the Optane, MAin drive Boots ok.
 This does Not.
 the question is why?